Skip to main content

 Some materials restricted from copying as noted on inventory.

 Meltsner attended Oberlin College from 1953 to 1957 and graduated in 1957 with the A.B. degree in History.
-He was very active in political student organizations while at Oberlin, and held the position of treasurer of the Young Democrats, and was the Chairman for New York State at the 1956 Mock Convention.
-Meltsner also wrote for the Oberlin Review and the Yeoman student publications, and was on the Men’s Board, participated in the Mummer’s Club, and played football.
+He was very active in political student organizations while at Oberlin, where he held the position of treasurer of the Young Democrats and was the Chairman for New York State at the 1956 Mock Convention.
+Meltsner also wrote for the Oberlin Review and the Yeoman student publications, served on the Men’s Board, participated in the Mummer’s Club, and played football.

 After graduating from Oberlin, Meltsner enrolled at Yale University and received his J.D./LL.B. in 1960.
 Meltsner was hired almost directly after graduating from Yale as First Assistant Counsel to the NAACP Legal Defense Fund (LDF) in 1961.
 Meltsner was the last lawyer hired at the LDF by Thurgood Marshall before Marshall left for his career as a judge.
 While at the LDF, Meltsner was also Co-Director of the National Office for the Rights of the Indigent (NORI).